BlackToppStudios/Mezz_PackageName/README.md

 ## About this Library ##

-This library is a sample Jagati package that can copied to create
+This library is a sample Jagati package that can copied to create a new Jagati Package or game project using the Jagati.

 ## Build Status ##